 A heavy-duty pressure washing of the warehouse interior floors can cost from 20 cents a square foot up to $2 per square foot.
 Large warehouses will usually cost less per square foot if it’s empty, and smaller warehouses will be near the higher end, especially if they are occupied.

-To get an estimate for interior warehouse cleaning services and pressure washing services call Commercial Restorations at 301-216-2555.
+To get an estimate for interior warehouse cleaning services and pressure washing services call our company Commercial Restorations at 301-216-2555.